 - Kvamskogen similarly is on this route.
 Kvamskogen is home to three ski resorts and 60km of prepared cross-country tracks if you’re looking to squeeze in some skiing on the way home.

-This tour will require some heavy-duty warm clothing and more layers than a Tarantino movie.
+All this will require some heavy-duty warm clothing and more layers than a Tarantino movie.
+This kit list for hiking suggests 35 essential and non-essential items, but as a bare minimum you should take:

 - Proper hiking boots/shoes